Shinzo Abe: Defense and security policy

-Abe tried to centralize security policy in the Prime Minister's office by creating the National Security Council to better coordinate national security policy, and by ordering the first National Security Strategy in Japan's history.
+Abe tried to centralize security policy in the prime minister's office by creating the National Security Council to better coordinate national security policy, and by ordering the first National Security Strategy in Japan's history.
 Based upon the American body of the same name, the law to create the NSC was passed in November 2013 and began operating the following month when Abe appointed Shotaro Yachi as Japan's first National Security Advisor.
 In December 2013, Abe announced a five-year plan of military expansion.
 He described this as "proactive pacificism", with the goal of making Japan a more "normal" country, able to defend itself.
-This was in reaction to a Chinese buildup and a decreased American influence in the region.

 In the same month, the Diet passed the Abe cabinet's State Secrecy Law, which took effect in December 2014.
 The law expanded the scope for the government to designate what information constitutes a state secret and increased penalties for bureaucrats and journalists who leak such information to up to 10 years in prison and a 10-million-yen fine.
 The passage of the law proved controversial, with thousands protesting the bill in Tokyo and the cabinet's approval rating falling below 50 percent for the first time in some polls.
 Detractors argued that the law was ambiguous and therefore gave the government too much freedom to decide which information to classify, that it could curtail freedom of the press, and that the cabinet had rushed the legislation without including any corresponding freedom of information guarantees.
 Abe argued that the law was necessary and applied only in cases of national security, diplomacy, public safety and counter-terrorism, saying, "If the law prevents films from being made, or weakens freedom of the press, I'll resign."
 However he did concede that, in retrospect, the government should have explained the details of the bill more carefully to the public.